 - 1/2-1 cup shredded mozerella

-While waiting for chicken to bake in the oven, boil 3 qt of water using a saucepan and add in pasta.
+While waiting for chicken to bake in the oven, boil 3 qt of water using a saucepan and once the water boils, add in pasta.
 Add 1/2 tsp of salt and 1/2 tbsp of olive oil into boiling water.
-After 9-10 minutes, remove from heat, drain pasta and set aside.

 Minced 4-5 cloves of garlic.
-Warm a large skillet on medium heat, then melt 2 tbsp of butter on skillet.
-Once butter is melted, add 1 tbsp flour, 1/2 tsp of salt and minced garlic.
-Stir for 30-60 seconds, or until garlic is fragrant.
+Warm a large skillet on medium heat, then melt butter on skillet.
+Once butter is melted, add flour, salt and minced garlic.
+Stir for 30-60 seconds.
 Avoid burning garlic.

 Add milk onto skillet.
 Keep stirring to remove clumps.
 When it boils, continue stirring for another minute.
 Liquid should thicken slightly.
 Then remove from heat.